kangrnin/deploy-code-server/README.md

 ---

-## code-server on a VM vs. a Container
+## code-server on a VM vs. a Containe

 - VMs are deployed once, and then can be modified to install new software
   - You need to save "snapshots" to use your latest images